-5 Gap analysis
+4 Gap analysis

-This chapter includes an overview of the gaps identified during the analysis of the individual subthemes.
-It also introduces the gaps between what the contextual analysis and the workshop discussions.
-Gaps are presented under the following headings:
+This section presents the gaps identified during the pre-workshop analysis of the individual subthemes.
+The tables below indicate whether the gap cuts across all subthemes, or whether it relates to a specific subtheme.
+It also provides an indication of the extent to which each of the identified gaps was addressed by the workshop discussions.

+Gaps are presented under the following categories: